TheRacetrack/racetrack/docs/development/plugins-job-types.md

 1. **Plugin Developer** writes the source code of a wrapper and base.Dockerfile.
   He creates plugin code, fatman template Dockerfile and plugin Manifest.
-  Next, he turns it into a ZIP plugin using `racetrack-plugin-bundler`.
+  Next, he turns it into a ZIP plugin using a plugin bundler.
 2. He uploads the plugin to the Racetrack.
 3. **Data Scientist** writes the source code of his Job and pushes it to a Git repository.
 4. He creates fatman.yaml Manifest (including job type name and reference to a git repository)